ChrisF1976/MMM-Cookidoo/README.md

 - **Periodic Updates:** Refreshes the recipe list every hour.
 - **Display Elements:** Shows the recipe title, image, and rating (with star icons via Iconify).
 - **Interactive Links:** Provides a "View Recipe" link and a "Zu Cookidoo hinzufügen" link.
+- **Add to Cookidoo QR-Code:** The Cookidoo link is now wrapped together with an inline QR code in the module's main view.
 - **Notification Handling:** Listens for `Cookidoo_view`, `Cookidoo_view_close` and `Cookidoo_add` notifications to simulate virtual clicks on the respective links.

 ## Installation